 Captain Ron Remsburg, Program Director, Nautical Science

 Captain Ron Remsburg is the Founder and Senior Officer of the Nautical Science program at USC.
-He has been a licensed Captain for more than 30 years and, as a young man assisted in the construction of his vessel, Atlantas.
-After delivering Atlantas from Nova Scotia to Los Angeles, he earned his Master of Philosophy degree at USC.
+He has been a licensed Captain for more than 40 years and, as a young man assisted in the construction of his vessel, Atlantas.
+After delivering Atlantas from Nova Scotia to Los Angeles in 1970, he earned his Master of Philosophy degree at USC.
 His undergraduate degree from the University of Richmond, VA is a double-major in Biology and Philosophy.
 Although he enjoys a fresh breeze, billowing sails and a dash of salt spray, he equally enjoys the challenge and adventure of ideas by teaching philosophy.

 Captain Lars P. Harding, Lecturer and Vessel Captain

 Captain Lars has been teaching nautical science for USC since 1988.
 He received his B.S. in Business Administration from USC in 1989.
 Licensed since 1985, he has shipped out as captain or 1st mate aboard vessels of all shapes and sizes including, offshore supply ships, WW II amphibious landing ships, hazardous cargo towing vessels, and sailing vessels of all types.
 Additionally, Captain Harding has experience in containerized shipping, offshore oil drilling, oil spill recovery and managing yacht charters/yacht sales companies.
-He now happily spends weekdays in the classroom at USC and weekends aboard the sailing schooner Atlantas.
+He now happily spends his weekdays in the classroom at USC and weekends aboard the wooden sailing schooner Atlantas sailing with USC students.
 Although Captain Harding enjoys sharing experiences, funny anecdotes and humorous sea stories with all his classes, past students will tell you that he takes the responsibility of preparing all USC students for their sea voyages very seriously and expects the same from them.

 Captain John Ugoretz, Lecturer and Vessel Captain